muthhus/narchy/README.md

  Concurrent sorted bag; fuses a Map and Array.
 See CurveBag.java

 ### Pressurized Auto-balanced Forgetting
- Auto-forgetting removes the need for arbitrary forgetting rates, instead replacing with a continuous forgetting applied in a balanced proportion to the bag activation pressure relative to the existing bag's mass.
+ Auto-forgetting removes the need for specifying arbitrary forgetting rates.
+Instead, a forgetting rate is determined as a balanced proportion by an accumulated activation "pressure" relative to the bag's existing mass.

 ### Concept Index
  A central, concurrent concept index (cache) provides access to all inactive concepts.
 The capacity of the index can be adjusted in various ways including maximum size, maximum "weight", and weak/soft